Central Ohio's Award Winning

 Janice, an older arts critic, writes an unfavorable review of the works of Kyle, a young transgender artist.
 Kyle responds with a blog post outing Jane as a closeted lesbian; she threatens to sue for defamation.
 In conversations with their attorneys, and with ghosts from their pasts and each other, Janice and Kyle battle age barriers, gender, culture and politics as they seek to comprehend each other and their very different lives and identities.

-The story of Edison, a young man with leukemia and Robert an older HIV+ man.
-Toss in an aging stage star, an eccentric medium, an old-school queen, a ghost and you get a funny, thought-provoking, unconventional love story.
-Edison, a handsome young man with leukemia who can only get insurance to cover his chemo if he's HIV+.
-Robert an older man, HIV+, and a self-proclaimed "sex pig" trying to change his life.
+The story of Edison, a young man with leukemia and Robert, an older HIV+ man.
+Toss in an aging stage star, an eccentric medium, an old-school queen, a ghost, and you get a funny, thought-provoking, unconventional love story.
+Edison is a handsome young man with leukemia who can only get insurance to cover his chemo if he's HIV+.
+Robert is an older man, HIV+, and a self-proclaimed "sex pig" trying to change his life.
 Each has what the other wants.
 But what will they do to get it?
 The comedy is a wonderful new work that blends realism with other-worldly fantasy in a script that’s fresh, smart and laced with inside-theater references.
 POZ has some supremely likeable characters.
-The script, alternates its humor between a warm glow and sharp, laser-like bursts. finding the most unlikely path, constantly surprising with the off-ramps, each of them shockingly funny and breathtakingly beautiful.
+The script alternates its humor between a warm glow and sharp, laser-like bursts finding the most unlikely path, constantly surprising with the off-ramps, each of them shockingly funny and breathtakingly beautiful.
 It's funny, it's tender, and it rings with truth.
 It is a love story with people we care about.
 If there's such a thing as farce with a heart, then POZ is it.

-A poignant and compelling musical revue by two-time Tony Award winner William Finn, creator of the groundbreaking musical Falsettos and The 25th Annual Putnam County Spelling Bee.
-William Finn, the Tony Award-winning songwriter whose work doesn't sound like any other composer's, gets a fresh showcase.
-The quirky, ruminative, agitated songs of composer-lyricist Finn fit right into the neurotic energy of the city.
+A poignant and compelling musical revue by two-time Tony Award winner William Finn, creator of the groundbreaking musical Falsettos and The 25th Annual Putnam County Spelling Bee and conceived by Rob Ruggiero.
+Finn, whose work doesn't sound like any other composer's, is spotlighted in a fresh showcase of quirky, ruminative, agitated songs that fit right into the neurotic energy of the city.
 Songs from Finn's Falsettos, A New Brain, The Royal Family of Broadway, Elegies: A Song Cycle and more are heard in the six-actor, one-pianist revue.
 The musical tells personal, haunting, and often hilarious tales from Finn's rich and touching human songbook

-The story of seventeen year old Cal and his quest to prove the secret sexual history of Gaybraham Lincoln.
-Along the way there is convincing evidence, time travel, a road trip to the nation’s capital, budding high-school romance, a crazy Mary Todd and sex in a stove-pipe hat.
-The past and present collide in this time-hopping, pop music - Michael Jackson - infused quest as Cal sets out to uncover the colorful truth about his favorite president.
+The story of 17-year-old Cal and his quest to prove the secret sexual history of Gaybraham Lincoln.
+Along the way there is convincing evidence, time travel, a road trip to the nation’s capital, budding high-school romance, a crazy Mary Todd, and sex in a stove-pipe hat.
+The past and present collide in this time-hopping, pop music-Michael Jackson -infused quest as Cal sets out to uncover the colorful truth about his favorite president.
 It is a clever, touching and unapologetically gay comedy about history, truth and what it means to be a hero…then and now.
-Cal wants to stir stuff up as much as he is: He embarks on a crusade to prove that Lincoln–a national role model, portrait on our greenbacks, and his personal hero–was homosexual, with at least two undocumented lovers.
+Cal wants to stir stuff up as much as he can: He embarks on a crusade to prove that Lincoln–a national role model, portrait on our greenbacks, and his personal hero–was homosexual, with at least two undocumented lovers.
 A lavender legacy.
 Cal’s private demons clearly fuel his urge for historical revisionism.
 His assumption that somehow it’s more right to be gay if famous mentors once were remains unquestioned until the play’s shocking finale.